mmojz642/DataGenerator/README.md

 # DataGenerator

-DataGenerator is a Python library to make some random data following several distributions and dumping the data to disk from a pandas dataframe.
+DataGenerator is a Streamlit test app to make some random data following several distributions and dumping the data to disk from a pandas dataframe.

 The data is generated from multi-variate normal distributions then reformed to